 The College Board sponsors the Advanced Placement Program of study in high schools nationwide.
-Upon completion of an Advanced Placement (AP) course, students take the Advanced Placement examination in that discipline.
+Upon completion of an Advanced Placement (AP) course, students are required to take the Advanced Placement examination in that discipline.
 Students who receive a score of "3" or better (on a 5-point scale) are certified by CEEB to receive college credit for the course.
-At the colleges' discretion, college credits earned in the AP Program are transferable.
+At the colleges' discretion, college credits earned in the AP Program may be transferable and potentially accepted as elective credit.
 Students earn one credit toward graduation from Pope John Paul II by successfully completing an AP course.
 Every student registered in an AP course must take the "AP Examination" in that discipline in the spring semester, including those taken by dual enrollment with the Arrupe Virtual Learning Institute.
 Students are required to pay for the AP Exam which will be billed to the FACTS account.